knobs-dials/unicode-tool/font/README.md

 Notes:
-* the -P on the font-render so you do a few fonts at at once ()
+* the -P on the xargs running font-render so you do a few fonts at at once
   * font-render-codepoint.sh just calls font-render-codepoints.py.
-This so that xargs doesn't stop when we crash on an individual font.
-Which id does on various fonts because rendering this way leaks memory like hell and may crash for large fonts
+The point is to swallow an error code, so that xargs doesn't stop when we crash on an individual font.
+Which it does on various fonts because rendering this way leaks memory like hell and may crash for large fonts

 * The montage selects up to six images, randomly for the available ones.